 How Long Does It Take to Get a Bachelor's in Special Education?

-The majority of bachelor's in special education degrees are require 120 units.
+The majority of bachelor's in special education degrees require 120 credits.
 Assuming students enroll on a full-time basis, they should graduate in four years.
 Some online bachelor's in special education degrees are cohort programs, meaning students traverse the program and graduate from it as a group.
 This can sometimes extend the length of time it takes to earn the degree.
-Conversely, some students complete their special education studies early by pursuing their degree online.
+Conversely, some students complete their studies early by pursuing their education degree online.
 This is because some schools allow online students to “double up” on courses, especially when they enroll in asynchronous classes.
 Some colleges and universities offer a combined bachelor's and master's program in special education.
 Some of a student's undergraduate credits are counted towards the master's degree, which allows them to complete both programs in five years, instead of the usual six (four years for the bachelor's and two years for the master's).

 How Much Is a Bachelor's in Special Education?

 The average tuition for a four-year public university for the 2017-2018 school year was $9,970 for in-state students, while out-of-state enrollees paid $25,620.
 You can also save tuition by completing your general education requirements in a two-year college instead of enrolling in a four-year school as a freshman.
 The general education requirements are the classes you enroll in during the first two years of a four-year bachelor's program.
 Tuition in a public two-year community college for in-district enrollees for 2017-2018 came to $3,570, nearly two-thirds less than tuition at a four-year public school.

 Certifications and Licenses a Bachelor's in Special Education Prepares For